-However, Bloomberg did not note that Fisker stated that he was approached about the Advanced Technology Vehicles Manufacturing (ATVM) program, during the Bush administration, even as it quoted a Republican congressman suggesting the Obama administration had inexplicably chosen Fisker.
+However, Bloomberg failed to note Fisker's statement that he was approached about the Advanced Technology Vehicles Manufacturing (ATVM) program during the Bush administration, even as it quoted a Republican congressman suggesting the Obama administration had chosen the company inexplicably.
 From Fisker's testimony:

 In January 2008, Fisker Automotive showed the concept car for the Kanna at the North American International Auto Show in Detroit.
 Soon after, I was approached at a sustainability conference in California by Mr. John Mizroch, the then-Acting Assistant Secretary of the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy.
 We discussed the technology that Fisker Automotive was developing and he encouraged the company to apply for a loan from the Advanced Technology Vehicles Manufacturing program (ATVM).
 Fisker continued its conversations with the Department and the company applied for a loan at the end of 2008.
 At that time, we already had significant financial backing from private investors.

 A Bloomberg Businessweek article pushed the myth that immigrants will take away jobs from high-skilled American workers.
 In fact, numerous studies show that highly skilled immigrants expand the number of jobs for all workers.